 Trade is a fundamental source of growth and innovation for the global economy.
 It is also a force to promote our principles and policies in Europe.
-With a view to support the development of a sustainable and competitive aluminium industry in our continent, we are fully committed to endorse free and fair trade regimes respectful of WTO rules and to advocate for a level playing-field among operators in the sector worldwide.
+With a view to supporting the development of a sustainable and competitive aluminium industry in our continent, we are fully committed to endorse free and fair trade regimes respectful of WTO rules and to advocate for a level playing field among operators in the sector worldwide.

 Our priorities: ranging from monitoring to strategic advocacy